graeme-winter/dials_tutorials/ccp4-york-2025/README.md

 DIALS data processing may be run by automated tools such as `xia2` or interactively on the command line.
 For this tutorial, we shall start using the latter, to explain the opportunities afforded by the software, then demonstrate how the same may be achieved using `xia2.multiplex`.
 In any data processing package the workflow requires reading data, finding spots, indexing to get an orientation matrix, refinement, integration and then scaling / correction: DIALS is no different.

-This tutorial deviates slightly from the mainstream by _starting_ with data from a number of different crystals, which will show you how to classify data with subtle differences (e.g. presence or absence of a ligand.)
+This tutorial deviates slightly from the mainstream by _starting_ with data from a number of different crystals, which will show you how to classify data with subtle differences (e.g. presence or absence of a ligand, or as in this case different species of insulin.)

 ## The Data